Need to Know:

 Farm shed designers and builders have their own shorthand for complex industry terminology as well as commonly used words.
 Acronyms are a great way to turn a complicated multi-word phrase into just a few letters, however, this can cause some confusion for people not familiar with the industry.

 ASI: The Australian Steel Institute was formed as a representative group for the shed industry.
-Membership consists of a broad range of shed manufacturers, roll forming companies and industry suppliers.
+Membership consists of a broad range of shed manufacturers, roll-forming companies and industry suppliers.

-ABCB: Australian Building Codes Board is a standards writing body responsible for the national construction code, watermark and codemark certification schemes, and regulatory reform in the construction industry.
+ABCB: Australian Building Codes Board is a standards writing body responsible for the National Construction Code, Watermark and Codemark certification schemes, and regulatory reform in the construction industry.

 BMT: Base metal thickness is a term to describe the thickness of the metal used not including coatings or paint.
 The thickness of your sheeting will affect the price of your shed.
 Thicker sheeting costs more.

-BOM: Bill of materials refers to a list of the components, parts and the quantities of each needed to construct the end product, in this case, a shed, garage or carport.
+BOM: Bill of materials refers to a list of the components, parts and quantities of each needed to construct the end product, in this case, a shed, garage or carport.

-TCT: Total coating thickness is a term used to describe the overall thickness of a coloured or coated sheet steel like Colorbond.
+TCT: Total coating thickness is a term used to describe the overall thickness of a coloured or coated sheet steel like COLORBOND®.
 This figure includes the base metal thickness plus the paints or coatings.